Best Banana Cake Recipe

 Banana cake is a dessert that is completely nostalgic for me.
 I grew up eating the Sara Lee version, and nothing else compared to that dense yet fluffy cake paired with a thick cream cheese frosting.

-Well, I decided it was time to create a homemade banana cake recipe to make all my (and hopefully your) childhood dreams come true, and this is seriously the best banana cake ever (also try my carrot cake and hummingbird cake recipes)!
+Well, I decided it was time to create a homemade banana cake recipe to make all my (and hopefully your) childhood dreams come true, and this is seriously the best banana cake ever (also try my carrot cake, coconut cake and hummingbird cake recipes)!

 This banana cake recipe is easy to make with simple ingredients and is out-of-this-world delicious!.
 It has no buttermilk (because I never have it on hand, if I’m being honest) and doesn’t a require a mixer!